makiisthenes/TiktokAutoUploader/README.md

 Do not spam upload videos as tiktok will most likely ban you after this or during the act.

 I am not responsible/ liable for any damages or problems or resulting effects you face using this tool or in relation with this tool, use at own risk.

+Webdriver selected classes that are most likely not going to change in a while, looking for alternatives.

 ---------------------------------